jordiandreu/sardana-followup/20180710-Barcelona/IDEAS.md

     * General Hooks
     * Configuration Tools

+* Documentation that needs review
+   * [Scan hooks](http://www.sardana-controls.org/en/latest/devel/howto_macros/scan_framework.html#sardana-macros-scanframework).
+Make clear the difference between the hooks from the Hooks API and the generator from GSF.

 * Documentation of the macros in the macro catalogue is duplicated.
 We need to find a way on how to reuse the macro classes/functions docstrings.